Digital transformations for NGOs: how can nonprofits adopt?

 Before the “Cloud Boom”, many people relied on old cabinets and files to store some of their data.
 However, many people have upgraded to using external drives and digitalizing all of their data collection and other administrative files.
-The downside is that these can break or get stolen, which means you lose everything.
+The downside is that these can break, which means you lose everything.

 The cloud is an online method of storing your basic information and it will allow you to keep the information if some of your drives crash.
 At first, the cloud was expensive, but nowadays there are affordable cloud packages that make it possible for almost anyone to transfer their data to a secure cloud service.
 You will never have to worry about losing your data & you can save paper.
 Just make sure to choose cloud storage that ensures proper safety and security for your data.

 Going Digital For Data Collection